lakshmipunati-lab/Vibing/canvases/user-flow.md

 # FinLit — User Flow Canvas

-Pairs with the full screen map in [`living-prd.md`](living-prd.md).
 This is the one-screen version of the primary journey.

 ## Primary journey